Tikoy Aguiluz: Life and career

 In 1996, his film Segurista (Dead Sure) was picked as the official Philippine entry to the Academy Awards for the Best Foreign-Language Film category.
 It placed 12th in the list of thirty-nine titles.
 The same film won the Best Director award for Aguiluz at the Gawad Urian (the local film critics award), as well as the Best Picture, Best Screenplay, Best Editing, Best Production Design and Best Supporting Actor plums, the last for actor Albert Martinez who played the title role.
 Segurista toured international film festivals in Toronto, Singapore and others.
+Aguiluz's next film project was originally intended to be a biographical film about Filipino revolutionary Andrés Bonifacio, to be titled Ang Supremo: The Life of Andrés Bonifacio with Caloocan mayor Rey Malonzo cast in the title role, but he eventually left the project; it was later directed by Lorli Villanueva as a television film in 2000.

-Aguiluz's next film project was originally intended to be a biographical film about Filipino revolutionary Andrés Bonifacio, to be titled Ang Supremo: The Life of Andrés Bonifacio with Caloocan mayor Rey Malonzo cast in the title role, but the project did not come to fruition.
-Rizal sa Dapitan (1997), was a historical film on the Philippine national hero's poignant exile in Dapitan.
-It captured the majority of awards at the Philippine Movie Press Club's Star Awards and the Filipino Academy of Movie Arts and Sciences Annual Awards.
+Aguiluz's next film after Segurista became Rizal sa Dapitan (1997), a historical film on the Philippine national hero's poignant exile in Dapitan.
+The idea for the film was brought to Aguiluz by Antonio Samson, then the senior vice president of PLDT.
+It captured the majority of awards at the Philippine Movie Press Club's Star Awards for Movies and the Filipino Academy of Movie Arts and Sciences Annual Awards (FAMAS).
 The film was also shown at the First Philippine International Film Festival, at the Toronto International Film Festival, in Mar del Plata, Argentina and in Singapore.
 It continues its tour of world film capitals under the auspices of the Culture Committee of the UNESCO National Commission of the Philippines.
 When it competed at the Brussels International Film Festival (Festival International du Film Independent), it was conferred the Grand Jury Prize in addition to the best actor award for lead star Martinez.

 Aguiluz served on the jury of the film festivals in Berlin, Pusan (South Korea), Singapore, Vesoul (France), Delhi, and Kerala in India, among others.
 He was the chief creative force behind the highly successful Cinemanila International Film Festival.